JNSStudios/ToonTuber-Player/README.md

     ```
         "name": type the name of the animation surrounded by quotation marks,
         "hotkeys": [
-            for each hotkey desired, type the numbers shown by the "hotkey IDs" program, surrounded by quotation marks.
-Separate them with commas.
+            for each hotkey desired, type the numbers shown by the "Keybind Settings" screen in the player.
+If you want to have multiple hotkeys, separate the IDs with commas.
 If you don't want a hotkey, type null.
         ],
         "requires": [
             list all the names of the Expression Sets that ALLOW this one to play (or null)